 Dr. Robert Ramsey has helped many auto injury patients, and we're here to help you, too.
 Call our Gresham, OR office today for more information or an appointment.

 - Association for Safe International Road Travel.
 Retrieved from http://asirt.org/initiatives/informing-road-users/road-safety-facts/road-crash-statistics

 - Dies S & Strapp J. (1992, September).
 Chiropractic treatment of patients in motor vehicle accidents: a statistical analysis.
 The Journal of the Canadian Chiropractic Association, 36(3), 139-145.

 - Woodward M et al. (1996, November).
 Chiropractic treatment of chronic 'whiplash' injuries.
 Injury, 27(9), 643-645.

 Let us help you recover from neck pain.
-Dr. Robert Ramsey has helped many patients with the same condition, and we can probably help you, too.
-First, we'll do a careful assessment to figure out the root cause of your pain, and then decide how to restore your body's natural functioning.
-Ready to make an appointment?
-Give us a call at (503) 667-6744 and we'll get you back on the road to health.
+Dr. Robert Ramsey has helped many people with the same problem, and we can probably help you, too.
+First, we'll do a careful assessment to determine the root cause of your pain, and then decide how to restore your body's natural functioning.
+Call us today at (503) 667-6744 if you have questions or would like to make an appointment.

 Gresham, OR Thoracic Outlet Treatment